LIT-Protocol/lit-js-sdk/api_docs.md

     *   `config.alertWhenUnauthorized` **[boolean][63]** Whether or not to show a JS alert() when a user tries to unlock a LIT but is unauthorized.
 If you turn this off, you should create an event listener for the "lit-authFailure" event on the document, and show your own error to the user. (optional, default `true`)
     *   `config.minNodeCount` **[number][62]** The minimum number of nodes that must be connected for the LitNodeClient to be ready to use. (optional, default `8`)

-### verifyJwt

-Verify a JWT from the LIT network.
-Use this for auth on your server.
-For some background, users can define resources (URLs) for authorization via on-chain conditions using the saveSigningCondition function.
-Other users can then request a signed JWT proving that their ETH account meets those on-chain conditions using the getSignedToken function.
-Then, servers can verify that JWT using this function.
-A successful verification proves that the user meets the on-chain conditions defined in the saveSigningCondition step.
-For example, the on-chain condition could be posession of a specific NFT.

-#### Parameters

-*   `params` **[Object][60]**

-    *   `params.jwt` **[string][61]** A JWT signed by the LIT network using the BLS12-381 algorithm

-Returns **[boolean][63]** A boolean that represents whether or not the token verifies successfully.
-A "true" result indicates that the token was successfully verified.

 ### getSignedToken